Garden of Forgiveness

-The Garden of Forgiveness (also known as Hadiqat As-Samah in Arabic) is a garden in Beirut, close to Martyrs’ Square and the wartime Green Line (1975-1990).
+The Garden of Forgiveness (also known as Hadiqat As-Samah in Arabic) is a garden in Beirut, Lebanon, close to Martyrs' Square and the wartime Green Line (1975–1990).

 History

-The area was classified as non aedificandi (Latin for "not to be built"), in the Master Plan of the Beirut City Center.

-British-Lebanese citizen Alexandra Asseily first came up with the idea for the garden in 1998 as a response to the Lebanese Civil War.
-In 1998, the winning design of Gustafson Porter was chosen for its construction.
-The design brought together different aspects of Lebanon’s ancient heritage and rich landscapes, emphasizing national unity.

-Excavations on the site revealed the two main streets of the Roman city of Berytus, the Cardo and Decumanus Maximus, and, underneath them, a sacred platform dating from Phoenico-Persian times.
+The area is classified as non aedificandi (Latin for "not to be built") in the Master Plan of the Beirut City Center.
+Excavations on the site revealed the two main streets of the Roman city of Berytus, the Cardo and Decumanus Maximus; underneath them, a sacred platform dating from Phoenico-Persian times.

-Construction on the site by Beirut redevelopment company Solidere began in 2003.

-In 2006, the construction of the garden was placed on hold due to the 2006 Lebanon War.
-It remains on hold as of 2019.

-Location

-The garden is surrounded by places of worship belonging to different denominations.